-If you are struggling with urinary incontinence or your existing incontinence is getting worse, take a look at the medications you are taking.
-They may contribute to the problem.
+If you’re struggling with urinary incontinence, or if your existing incontinence seems to be getting worse, take a look at the medications you’re taking.
+They may be contributing to the problem.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are four groups of medications doctors commonly recommend that can cause or increase incontinence.
-If you are taking any of these, you should let your doctor know about your incontinence and discuss your medications (both prescription and over-the-counter) to see if there is another approach to control or eliminate the problem.
+There are four groups of medications commonly recommend by doctors that can cause or increase loss of bladder control.
+If you’re taking any of these, let your doctor know about the issues you’re experiencing and discuss your medications (both prescription and over-the-counter) to see if there’s another approach that could control or eliminate the problems.

 The most common incontinence problems arise from medications in the following four categories:

-A first step is to make sure you are following your doctor’s prescription instructions exactly.
+If you take diuretics, make sure you follow your doctor’s prescription instructions exactly.
 As an alternative to water pills, Dr. Rackley recommends restricting salt in your diet and exercising for weight loss.
 Both of these can reduce salt retention and hypertension naturally.

-Another class of drugs used to reduce high blood pressure or hypertension by dilating your blood vessels can also cause problems.
+A class of drugs used to reduce high blood pressure or hypertension by dilating your blood vessels can also cause problems.
 These medicines are known as alpha blockers.
-Some of the most common are Cardura®, Minipress® and Hytrin®.
+Some of the most common are doxazosin mesylate (Cardura®), prazosin (Minipress®) and terazosin (Hytrin®).

-These are usually more of an issue for women.
+These usually cause more issues for women.
 Again, discuss this with your physician, because there are alternative drugs you may be able to take.

-Men typically take these to treat an enlarged prostate (benign prostatic hyperplasia or BPH) which can restrict urination by putting pressure on the urethra.
-By relaxing the muscles in the bladder neck, they allow smoother urine flow for those patients.
+Men typically take alpha blockers to treat an enlarged prostate (benign prostatic hyperplasia, or BPH), which can restrict urination by putting pressure on the urethra.
+By relaxing the muscles in the bladder neck, these drugs allow smoother urine flow for those men.

 Some antidepressants and pain medications can prevent the bladder from contracting completely so that it does not empty.
-That gives rise to urgency or frequency or voiding dysfunction.
-They can also decrease your awareness of the need to void.
+That gives rise to issues with urgency or frequency.
+They can also decrease your awareness that you need to go to the bathroom.

 Using sedatives and sleeping pills can present a problem, especially if you already have incontinence.
-They can decrease your awareness of the need to void while you are sleeping.
+They can decrease your awareness of the need to go to the bathroom while you are sleeping.

 The best way to address this situation, Dr. Rackley says, is to take other steps to relax and improve your sleep.
 Getting more exercise to make you tired, for example, can help.
 It’s also important to maintain a regular bedtime and wake-up schedule.
-Dr. Rackley says finding other ways to relax before bed — meditation, reading a book or listening to soothing music or sound effects (e.g., rain or waves) — can also help you sleep better.
+Finding other ways to relax before bed — meditation, reading a book or listening to soothing music or sound effects — can also help you sleep better.